VasilKham/k6-load-test-starter-kit/README.md

 A ready-to-use template for quick-start load testing.
 This repository provides a pre-configured stack featuring **k6** for load generation, **InfluxDB** for metric storage, and **Grafana** with an auto-provisioned real-time dashboard.

-*This project is a practical companion to the article on Habr: [Link to your article here]*

 ## Features
 - **Fully Dockerized:** The entire monitoring infrastructure spins up with a single command.
 - **Isolated Ports:** Grafana runs on port `3002` and InfluxDB on `8087` to avoid conflicts with your existing local environments.